Herlix/homebridge-plejd/README.md

 ### Notes

+I'm maintaining this plugin on my spare time and I use it daily.
+Though I do not have much time due to children and life.
+Feel free to help out in any way.

 This plugin lacks testing for multiple platforms.
 Feel free to test on your system.
 The main dependency [@abandonware/Noble](https://github.com/abandonware/noble) is your guide in case of your separate system.
 Usually BLE is the problem.

 Feel free to open a ticket if you can't get it working.

+The underlying protocol is relying on the BLE address to be exposed.
+This is not available on mac, meaning this app won't work on mac for now.
+There might be workarounds for this.

+I do not own all hardware from Plejd, this means I have not been able to make sure that it all works.
+However, feel free to add a PR.
+I'd like to add switches and sensors, this is not yet available as I do not own any of these.

 ## Thanks